HendrikClijstersMosa/6IICT-PROG4/classes/Opdracht 1.14 Particle Storm/README.md

   </tr>
 </table>

-EXTRA: Your current implementation of `reset()` might not be FPS independent.
+EXTRA: Your current implementation of Bouncing `reset()` might not be FPS independent.
 Think about the following situation.
 With 120 FPS, the `reset()` for each particle will be called 120 times per second.
 If FPS is only 10, `reset()` will be called only 10 times per second.
 Is the particle running on 120 FPS more likely to despawn during 1 second than the same particle at 10 FPS?
 How would you go about fixing this?

 ## Version 5
 Add a new kind of particle Spinning (class Spinning).
 This particle will spin clockwise whilst moving.
 The degree to which it spins should be random.
 It has the same conditions for respawning as Boring.
 It should change color depending on which direction it is moving (Example: red when moving horizontal, blue when moving vertical).